 There’s a lot of seasonality in the real estate markets, with the summer months typically corresponding with peak buying season.
 The reasons this happens include a combination of better weather as well as the fact that families with kids generally prefer to move during the summertime to avoid pulling their children out of one school and changing to another.

 This means that when you’re looking at overall market trends, it’s crucial to compare them to the previous months as well as to the same month in past years.
 Don’t merely look at overall year sales and divide that by twelve as you could get the wrong picture.
 For example, if there are 1,200 home sales per year in your area it’s likely that the colder months from October through March only account for about 35-40% of the annual sales equivalent to around 450 home sales while the warmer months might account for the remaining 750 transactions.

-Whether you’re a seller or buyer, it can be challenging to determine market conditions, especially on a hyperlocal level.
-There aren’t many websites that have accessible and transparent data on local real estate markets, so the best way to find out if the market in your zip code favors buyers or sellers is to consult with a real estate agent.
+Knowing if it's a buyers or sellers market is important if you are planning on buying a home as it can impact when you make the purchase as well as how aggressive your offers will be.
+While national trends are easy to determine, they don't always reflect local market conditions in your zip code.
+There aren’t many websites that have accessible and transparent data on local real estate markets, so the best way to find out if it is a buyer's market or a sellers market in your zip code is to consult with a real estate agent.
 An experienced realtor will have a pulse on the market and can provide you with expert insights and advice.